-A series of daily entries on being abroad for sixty days
+A series of daily entries about being abroad for sixty days.

 The last of the museums on my list in Madrid, the Museo Prado looms large in the morning.
 Feeling like the Louvre in many ways, it takes four hours for me to navigate it’s gargantuan halls and giant spaces that house a large range of classical art and sculptures.
 It is a beautiful and grand museum, but I’m also consciously aware that I have hit a fatigue point gazing at art as much as I love it.

 I welcome the opportunity to break and sit at the Parque Del Retiro on a beautiful October day.
 Sitting by the rectangular man-made lake I watch as boats circle the water and a number of confused passenger-drivers try to work out how their oars are used.

 At one point I’m tempted to shout out at a particularly uncoordinated man rowing the boat for two ladies, but he figures it out (partially) after some child helps him dislodge their boat from the edge of the lake.
 I sit and read as hours pass in the sunlight.

 Later, I line up to go to the Circulo Bellas Artes, an art school which also happens to have a rooftop bar and the best view of Madrid at eight stories up.
 Once I make it up the elevator, it is a pretty view of the city.